hmcts/ops-runbooks/Certificates/csr.md

   record: "CFBF67E5860E17571AFAFDC7492F6BA1.142AB2C674199D39D63BC25392096FBF.38b2baf94efabe47b94f.comodoca.com."`

-You can then raise a pull request [here](https://github.com/hmcts/azure-public-dns) to add this DNS record to the corresponding yml file, which in this example would be "apply-divorce-service-gov-uk.yml", following the same formatting previous requests have used.
-After the PR is merged and the build finishes, check the DNS has propagated successfully [here](https://mxtoolbox.com/) before the next step.
+You can then raise a pull request in [azure-public-dns](https://github.com/hmcts/azure-public-dns) to add this DNS record to the corresponding yaml file, which in this example would be `apply-divorce-service-gov-uk.yml`.
+After the PR is merged and the build finishes, check the DNS has propagated successfully with something like [mxtoolbox](https://mxtoolbox.com/) before the next step.

 ### Upload certificate to Azure